lsst/dp1_lsst_io/docs/products/catalogs/mpcorb.rst

 The `Minor Planet Center <https://minorplanetcenter.net/>`_ (MPC) is the single worldwide location for receipt and distribution of positional measurements of small bodies.
 The MPC is responsible for the identification, designation, and orbit computation for all of these objects.

-During Rubin Operations, Solar System Processing will link together the difference-image detections of moving objects and report discoveries to the MPC.
-The MPC will calculate the orbital parameters and these results will be passed back to Rubin.
-The returned result will be stored and made available to users as the ``MPCORB`` table.
+The ``MPCORB`` table contains the orbital parameters calculated by the MPC for all known solar system objects and the linked difference-image detections of moving objects submitted by Rubin.
+The DP1 ``MPCORB`` table includes a snapshot of all known solar system objects in the MPC database as of 24 March 2025, as well as the discoveries submitted by Rubin for DP1.

 Processing
 ----------